Straightening your Electric or Acoustic Guitar neck for better playability

 Bass Guitar Gap 0.356mm at the 7th fret

-what is the scale?By: Martin Taylor on 8 August 2012Great guide but you don't say whether it is inches or millimeters.
+what is the scale?By: Anonymous on 8 August 2012Great guide but you don't say whether it is inches or millimeters.
 Please add in this detail.
 Thanks.